ananthigok/solidity-contract/README.md

     This will accept ether into the contract, and divide it evenly among associate-level employees.
 This will allow the human resources department to pay employees quickly and efficiently.

 Procedure involved is explained below
- - From the Remix IDE and created a new contract called AssociateProfitSplitter.sol
+ - From the Remix IDE and created a new contract called AssociateProfitSplitter-test.sol
  - the Ganache development chain was utilised
  - MetaMask was pointed to localhost:8545